FlynnOConnell/clustersort/docs/guide/configuration_guide.rst

 Configuration Guide
 ===================

-.. currentmodule:: spk2py.autosort.spk_config

 Overview
 --------

-This class manages configurations for the AutoSort pipeline.
+This class manages configurations for the clustersort pipeline.
 It reads from an INI-style configuration file and provides methods to access configurations for various sections.

 .. moduleauthor:: Flynn O'Connell